Tips from a Pro on Crate Training a Puppy

 • Ignore the whining completely if you are sure that your puppy does not need to eliminate.
 This can help discourage attention-seeking behavior

 To avoid separation anxiety, it is essential to create a nurturing and secure environment for your puppy.
-This process involves several steps that can help your puppy become comfortable with being alone and prevent the development of anxiety-related behaviors.
+This process involves several steps that can help your puppy become comfortable with being alone and prevent the development of anxiety-related behaviors by:

 • It is best to begin with short intervals of time in the crate (be sure to do this while you are at home and away), with a slow and gradual increase in the duration as your puppy becomes more comfortable